Dyadis/Low-Latency-DPDK-Market-Data-Processor/README.md

 ## Troubleshooting

+### Error: Interface is Active.
+Not Modifying

+If the interface is active or cannot be modified:

+List all network interfaces to find the interface name:

+    ip link show

+Check the interface status:

+    ip link show <INTERFACE_NAME>

+Bring down the interface:

+    sudo ip link set <INTERFACE_NAME> down

+Unbind the interface from the current driver:

+    sudo dpdk-devbind.py --unbind <PCI_ADDRESS>

+Bind the interface to the DPDK-compatible driver:

+    sudo dpdk-devbind.py --bind=uio_pci_generic <PCI_ADDRESS>

 ### Error: Cannot Get Hugepage Information

 If you see the error `Cannot get hugepage information`, ensure that hugepages are configured correctly and are available: